Our War Too: Women in Service

 Learn what life was like in the U.S. during WWII with guided activities showing how the war affected the everyday lives of Americans on the home front, from planting a victory garden to participating in scrap drives and more.
 Please check back for updates as activities change monthly.

-Throughout the day, celebrate the opening of this exhibition with a visit from Tribute Rosies from the Michigan Flight Museum.
+Celebrate the opening of this exhibition with a visit from The Willow Run Tribute Rosies from the Michigan Flight Museum.
 This dedicated group embodies the spirit of the iconic Rosie the Riveter, honoring the contributions of women in wartime industries.

 "Driving During WWII" Curator Talk